Meshbits/khoji/README.md

 Hope this helps install and testing this explorer.

+# Features

+This code is tested mostly with the VRSCTEST network of [Veruscoin](http://github.com/veruscoin/).
+This code already has the bits which filters and sync the VerusID data to the RethinkDB.

 # TODO

 - [ ]	Make Explorer's RPC API using database
 - [ ]	Web Graphical Interface for Explorer
 - [ ]	Make explorer's gRPC API using database

+# Known Issues

+- At the moment, the balance of VRSC blockchain doesn't show correct in VRSCTEST network, mostly because of needing to do some extra code conditions which are spcific to Verus's DeFi features. ** I need help fixing this issue, if anyone can offer that help please.***